-A beautiful hike in Wallis in Switzerland, with the trail passing through alpine meadows, famous Herens cows, forests and a mountain lake.
-The charming Arpitettaz hut offers a magnificent setting with a fantastic view of the Moming glacier and its mountains.
+A beautiful hike in the canton of Valais in Switzerland, with the trail passing through alpine meadows with famous Herens cows, forests and a mountain lake.
+The charming Arpitettaz hut offers a magnificent setting with fantastic views of the Moming Glacier and surrounding mountains.

-We start our hike to the Arpitettaz hut from the village of Zinal located in the Val d’Anniviers.
-We cross the village and follow the path towards the bottom of the valley.
+We start our hike to the Arpitettaz hut from the village of Zinal located in the Val d’Anniviers in the canton of Valais.
+Situated at the altitude of 1’670m, Zinal nestles amidst majestic mountain peaks of the Weisshorn, Bishorn, Zinalrothorn, Obergabelhorn, Matterhorn and Dent Blanche.
+Starting in Zinal with its typical houses made of larch wood, we cross the wooden bridge over the La Navisence River and follow the path towards the bottom of the Zinal Valley.

-Along the way, we encounter Herens cows.
-They are beautiful creatures and excellent hikers despite their short legs.
-They can easily go up to 3,000 m of altitude.
-Breeders appreciate these cows for their gentleness and attachment to their owner.
-Dominant females are known to be real fighters.
-Cow fighting, known as the Battle of the Queens, is organised each spring in Switzerland, with the national final taking place in Aproz.
+These iconic Swiss creatures are known as excellent climbers despite their short legs.
+They can easily climb up to 3,000m of altitude.
+The breeders appreciate them for their gentleness and attachment to the owner.
+Despite their gentle look, dominant females are real fighters.
+Cow fighting, known in Switzerland as the Battle of the Queens, is organised each spring, with the national finals taking place in Aproz.

+The bright green shores are in a sharp contrast with the deep blue colour of the lake, which inspires for a swim.
+But we leave the swimming part for the brave-hearted.
+The water is freezing.
+We admire the serene, majestic views of the mountains before the sky gets covered.
 We still have about an hour of walking to get to the Arpitettaz hut.
-From the lake, the trail begins to climb.
+From the lake, the hiking trail, which goes first through the pastures, begins to climb.
 This is where the clouds and fog start to arrive.
-We are surprised by its density, and visibility is only a few meters.
+We are surprised by its density.
+The visibility is only a few meters.

 The Arpitettaz Hut

-Location: The Arpitettaz Hut is located in the canton of Wallis in Switzerland.
-It lies at 2’786m of altitude in Val d’Anniviers.
-One way to access it is from the village of Zinal.
+Access: The Arpitettaz hut located in the canton of Valais in Switzerland.
+Situated at 2’786m of altitude in Val d’Anniviers, it can be accessed from the village of Zinal.

 LOVED IT?
 PLEASE SHARE